 The uptick in corrupt bureaucrats wasn’t just a domestic affair, either.
 Most item descriptions concerning the officials refer to them as “ministers”, (公使) specifically ministers of legation who are sent to foreign countries for diplomacy.
 This is why we can find them outside of Boletaria.
 They have been doing government work not just at the capital, but in the neighboring countries as well.
-This is especially relevant since Rydell claims to have been locked up by the King’s minister, not just any vassal like the localization purports.
+This is especially relevant since Rydell claims to have been locked up by the king’s minister, not just any vassal like the localization purports.
 While we don’t actually encounter them in Latria, they are included in concept art, and it fits their implicit duties.
-The frontier lord had most likely been sent to serve as an ambassador for Latria, where the legates working under him conspired with the local government to throw the phantom in the Prison of Hope.
-His captors were then most likely killed following the more recent change in administration there.
+The frontier lord had most likely been sent to Latria to serve as an ambassador, where the legates under him conspired with the local government to throw him in the Prison of Hope.
+His captors were then most likely killed following the more recent change in administration by demons.
 In that case, not even a royal was beyond their villainy.

 His Highness?
 His head went nuts, right?
 Well, not like we of humble birth understand what Mr. Eminent thinks.

 But then, an epiphany: if existence was corrupt, then wipe it all away.
 End the tragedy for not just you, but all people.
 The whole of mankind will surely be grateful, because no one really wants to go on.
 They just can’t imagine how to escape it otherwise.
 But Allant knew.
 The old tales of his youth spoke of it.
 God had left a poison to end all the tragedy, steal our souls which we have so abused.
 And he now knew where to find that poison, sealed deep within that temple.
 All he need do is release it.
 How convenient that Rydell had been sent to a foreign country far from his borderland home right around the time that his older brother suddenly departed for the Nexus.
-Indeed, the fact that his possessions are scattered around the prison implies that the royal was imprisoned there before his death, presumably by the same legates who later captured his ghost.
-And would the King’s ministers have really acted on their own?
+The fact that his possessions are scattered around the prison does imply being imprisoned there before his death, presumably by the same legates who later captured his ghost.
+And would the king’s ministers have really acted on their own?
 Their master would let no one stop him, certainly not his daring little brother.
 He had spent his entire reign becoming a demon for his people — it was about time he actually was one.

 You have probably seen it too.
 The world was a tragedy from the start.
 Thus, God left a poison called the Beast.
 In order to steal souls and end all the tragedy!